oliverwilms/iris-log-viewer/README.md

 ### dev.md

-Contains a set of useful commands that will help during the development

 ### docker-compose.yml

 A docker engine helper file to manage images building and rule ports mapping an the host to container folders(volumes) mapping